Showgirls: Awards

-Elizabeth Berkley was dropped by her agent Mike Menchel following the film's release.
-Other agents refused to take her telephone calls.

 Cult status

 Showgirls has achieved cult status.
 According to writer Naomi Klein, ironic enjoyment of the film initially arose among those with the video before MGM capitalized on the idea.
 MGM noticed the video was performing well because "trendy twenty-somethings were throwing Showgirls irony parties, laughing sardonically at the implausibly poor screenplay and shrieking with horror at the aerobic sexual encounters".

-In the United States, Showgirls is shown at midnight movies alongside such films as The Rocky Horror Picture Show and The Adventures of Priscilla, Queen of the Desert.
-It is heralded as one of the best "bad movies", a camp classic in the vein of Beyond the Valley of the Dolls.
-Although the film was not successful when first released theatrically, it generated more than $100 million from video rentals and became one of MGM's top 20 all-time bestsellers.
+The film was heavily embraced by the LGBT community, who would host midnight movie-type screenings that became an ongoing tradition.
+Movie screenings and viewing parties were hosted by performers such as Betty Buckley, Peaches Christ, and David Schmader.
+The screenings were akin to midnight shows of The Rocky Horror Picture Show, with audiences being given instructions to interact or sing along with scenes.
+To coincide with the film's video release and its popularity in the gay community, MGM recruited drag performers to host midnight screenings in New York City in 1996, and later held screenings in Los Angeles.
+Home video rentals would go on to generate more than $100 million, making Showgirls one of MGM's top 20 all-time bestsellers.

 Verhoeven accepted the film's unexpected cult status, saying "Maybe this kind of ritualistic cult popularity isn't what I intended, but it's like a resurrection after the crucifixion."
 Eszterhas, however, maintains that the humor was intentional: "What Paul [Verhoeven] and I had in mind was something darkly funny.
 We went through the script line by line, and we were really laughing at some of it.
 I defy people to tell me that a line like, 'How does it feel not to have anybody coming on you anymore' isn't meant to be funny."

+The term "Showgirls-bad" has been adopted by film critics and fans to refer to films considered guilty pleasures, or "so-bad-they're-good", and the film has been heralded as a camp classic in the vein of films like Beyond the Valley of the Dolls.

 In Ireland, the film was banned on November 8, 1995.
-The Irish Film Censor Board chair Sheamus Smith provided no explanation for the ban, but it had been speculated that the ban was owed to the film's rape scene, which was initially cut in the United Kingdom.
+The Irish Film Censor Board chair Sheamus Smith provided no explanation for the ban, but it had been speculated that the ban was owed to the film's rape scene.
 In fact, Smith banned the film upon initial release because of the line, "I got bigger tits than the fuckin' Virgin Mary and I got a bigger mouth, too."
 Smith's objection was specifically to the diction "fuckin' Virgin Mary".
 The film was passed uncut for its video release on October 23, 2017.